In October 2020, I was added to India’s blacklist and couldn’t return to my wife and family in India until it expired 500 days later.

 What is the Foreigners Regional Registration Office (FRRO)?

-The FRRO, or Foreigners Regional Registration Office, is a vital component of the Ministry of Home Affairs in the Indian government.
+The FRRO, or Foreigners Regional Registration Office, is a vital component of the Indian government’s Ministry of Home Affairs.

-It oversees the registration, movement, stay, and departure of foreign nationals within the country.
+It oversees foreign nationals’ registration, movement, stay, and departure within the country.

 The FRRO is instrumental in managing visa extensions and various immigration-related services, contributing significantly to the regulation and security of foreign nationals within India.